ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Appendix

-In this formulation, the nodal power balance constraints make up the first $N$ rows of the $A$ matrix (the only constraints to include $P_D$ variables).
+where $\Theta \in \mathbb{R}^{N}$ refers to the vector of bus voltage angles, $p_G \in \mathbb{R}^{N_G} $ the vector of generator set-points, and $C_g \in \mathbb{R}^{N_G}$ the generator cost values. $p_D \in \mathbb{R}^{N} $ is the vector containing total load at each bus.
+In this formulation, the nodal power balance constraints, which are the only constraints to include $P_D$ variables, make up the first $N$ rows of the $A$ matrix.
 For ease in calculation, they are ordered according to their bus index.
-The final $n-N$ rows of $A$ correspond to the slack bus equality constraints, and all binding inequality constraints (for which the order does not matter).
+The final $n-N$ rows of $A$ correspond to the slack bus equality constraints, and all binding inequality constraints for which the order does not matter.
+This system of equations is identical to that used in \cite{lindberg2021guide}, save for the addition of the $C_G$ variables representing the piecewise-linear generator costs, and any binding constraints on these variables (encoded in the $A$ matrix).

-We then invert the $A$ matrix, and solve for $\Delta P_D$.
-For compactness, we define the $B$ matrix to be the first $N$ columns and rows $N+1$ through $N+N_g$ of $A^{-1}$ These are simply the columns of $A^{-1}$ aligning with $\Delta P_D$ and the rows aligning with $\Delta P_G$ .
-We can then write:
+Following the formation of this system, we then invert the $A$ matrix, and solve for $\Delta p_D$.
+For compactness, we define the $B$ matrix to be the first $N$ columns and rows $N+1$ through $N+N_g$ of $A^{-1}$ These are simply the columns of $A^{-1}$ aligning with $\Delta p_D$ and the rows aligning with $\Delta p_G$ .
+We can then write

-To determine the change in generation resulting from one unit of additional load at bus $i$ ($\Delta p_{G,i}$), we can set $\Delta P_D$ to be the "one-hot" encoding of the bus in question (setting the $i$th entry to 1 and all others to 0).
-We can then perform the final LMCE calculation:
+To determine the change in generation $\Delta p_{G,j}$ at generator $j$ resulting from one unit of additional load at bus $i$, we set the $i$th entry of $\Delta p_D$ to 1 and all others to 0.
+We can then perform the final LMCE calculation as